IRNAS/ToslinkCNC/README.md

 ![manchester-decoder](images/manchester_decoder.png)

 Step sampler is a finite state machine.
 It's diagram of possible states is presented in figure below.
 Movement between states is based on received step width.
 Short equals to 4, medium to 8 and long to 12 clock cycles.
-If step width is too long, the connection lost and all motor drivers are disabled (enable signal equals '1').
+If step width is too long, the connection is lost and all motor drivers are disabled (enable signal equals '1').

 ![manchester-decoder-state-machine](images/manchester_decoder_state_machine.png)